 No matter the reason for the refusal, it comes with several pros and cons.
-The benefits of refusing to submit including denying the prosecutor of the most important evidence that might exist in the case and the ability to charge the “per se” version of DUI.
+The benefits of refusing to submit include denying the prosecutor the most important evidence that might exist in the case and the ability to charge the “per se” version of DUI.
 Instead, the prosecutor must prove that you drove under the influence of alcohol or drugs to the extent that the alcohol or drugs impaired your normal faculties.
-Most importantly, recent statistics in Florida show that a person who refuses testing if far more likely to avoid a DUI conviction on both a pre-trial and after trial basis.
+Most importantly, recent statistics in Florida show that a person who refuses testing if far more likely to avoid a DUI conviction on both a pre-trial and after-trial basis.

 In fact, every Florida driver’s license now says: “Operator of a motor vehicle constitutes consent to any sobriety test required by law.”
 It is impossible for an officer to “force” you to take a breath test.
-Instead, if you refuse, then Florida law provides for several adverse consequences including:
+Instead, if you refuse, then Florida law provides for several adverse consequences, including:

 Call us to discuss your case.
-We can represent you through each stage of the case from the formal review hearing at the Bureau of Administrative Reviews at the Department of Highway Safety and Motor Vehicles (DHSMV).
-We also represent our clients during each stage of the criminal case from the arraignment, through the pre-trial motions, through a bench or jury trial.
+We can represent you through each stage of the case, from the formal review hearing at the Bureau of Administrative Reviews at the Department of Highway Safety and Motor Vehicles (DHSMV).
+We also represent our clients during each stage of the criminal case, from the arraignment through the pre-trial motions through a bench or jury trial.
 Call today to discuss your case.

 Our DUI defense attorneys represent men and women charged with both misdemeanor and felony offenses in the courtrooms in Broward County after a DUI arrest in Fort Lauderdale, Wilton Manors, Coconut Creek, Margate, Tamarac, Weston, Deerfield Beach, Sunrise, Plantation, Davie, Pompano Beach, Coral Springs, Hollywood, and Pembroke Pines.